Immiora/the-narrow/wiki/quests/SessionLog.md

 Our father was quite vocal about this transition of power going peacefully.
 Going over the Leap freaks people out.
 We can take the boat to go under it to reach the Keep.

 Flat bottom ship going past the docks.
 Taking down the sail.
-People are using this ship up North (trade: silk skimmer).
+People are using this ship up North (Screelands, trade: silk skimmer).
 The line the ship is following is off, skirting close to the southern bank of the river.
 One person on board, captain.
 He if fixing things, placing the tiller.
 A small boy is on board.
 We sent off a crew to intercept.

 Dainyr woman in the letter - the woman at Suncrest (Helena Dainyr), ruling house in the fifdom next to us.
 Rivalry with them, going back for generations.
 Our house was founded here, we are very local.
 At some point our family influence spread out.
 The Dainyr family was a big political player in a big city state before the big Flood that destroyed it.
 They took some of our land through conquest and intrigue.